alchemycs/yqlp/README.md

 yqlq
 ====

-This `yqlp` module is a YQL client for node.js forked from the excellent [node-yql](https://github.com/derek/node-yql) module by Derek Gathright.
+This `yqlp` module is a YQL client for node.js inspired by the [node-yql](https://github.com/derek/node-yql) module by Derek Gathright.

 This fork builds upon the previous work primarily through the introduction of